 - How to effectively manage clients expectations (1.09.22)

-“Instead of looking at the dietary fatty acids individually, let’s look at whether this food as… Click To Tweet “Before even reading the body of the study, you look at the authors of the study and you know… Click To Tweet
+“Instead of looking at the dietary fatty acids individually, let’s look at whether this food as a whole is overly processed and overly refined, or whether it’s mostly whole.”
+Click To Tweet “Before even reading the body of the study, you look at the authors of the study and you know exactly what you’re in for.”
+Click To Tweet

 What an amazing guy Alan is.
 Not only is he a wealth of knowledge but his heart is in the right place.
 He could easily be sensationalist and add to the misinformation out there (while profiting from it) like so many other people in the nutrition space are doing.
 But he’s trying to give you the best information based on the best evidence that we have, not just on research but his own personal experience working with clients for over 20 years.